jnord0/nucleus-security-interview/README.md

 user input to be inserted directly into the query, which can lead to an SQL injection.<br>
 Plain insterts are being used instead of upserts which can cause an error or result in duplicate rows of data. <br>
-Database connection is opened, but never closed which can lead to recourse issues. <br>
+Database connection is opened, but never closed which can lead to resource issues. <br>
-No validation of fields, should through an error if email is empty instead of add "" into the database. <br>
+No validation of fields, should throw an error if an email is empty instead of adding an empty string into the database. <br>

 (168 and 173) This should use parameterized queries with (?) as a placeholder, so the